nithishakumar/Arriving-At-Leetcode-soln/Graphs/Graph Problem Tips!/README.md

 # Graph Problem Tips!

 ## Time Complexity - BFS & DFS

+PLEASE DON'T MEMORIZE THIS - Think exactly how many edges you're visiting and if you're visiting any nodes without edges.
+That's primarily how you will determine time complexity for these graph questions.

 #### Grid problems with m x n matrices:
 in the worst case, you visit every cell from the starting point in the grid.
 This will result in O(m x n) time complexity.
 If you do a dfs from every cell, you'll end up with a time complexity of O((mn)^2).